CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 }
 ```

-It looks a little bit complicate, with so many `if` statements, but it's not difficult at all.
+It seems to be a little bit complicate.
+There are so many `if` statements, but it's not difficult at all.
 Let's start from the first `if ` in `putVal()`.

 ```java
 if ((tab = table) == null || (n = tab.length) == 0)